 No pre-installed Facebook apps

 All existing Huawei phones, and any future Huawei phones with Google Play, will still be able to install, update, and use Facebook’s apps.
 This situation only affects phones being installed with Android that have not yet left the factory, according to Reuters’ anonymous sources.
-Currently, the situation regarding which Huawei phones will use Google Play is unknown.
-While this ban doesn’t help Huawei, it’s the least of its problems around software, and it is likely equally as damaging to Facebook.
+Currently, it is not known which Huawei phones will use Google Play.
+While this ban doesn’t help Huawei, it’s the least of its problems concerning software, and it is likely equally as damaging to Facebook.

 China denies ties, trade war deal is key

 The spokesman for the Chinese foreign ministry has responded to accusations of Huawei’s ties with the Chinese government, and the potential for espionage.
 Lu Kang is quoted as saying:

 “Recently, some U.S. politicians have continually fabricated rumors about Huawei but have never produced the clear evidence that countries have requested.”
 He continued, stating the message was provoking suspicion in the U.S. and “instigating opposition.”